keygen-sh/keygen-relay/README.md

 #### Claim license

-Nodes can claim a license by sending a `PUT` request to the `/v1/nodes/{fingerprint}` endpoint:
+Nodes can claim a lease on a license by sending a `PUT` request to the `/v1/nodes/{fingerprint}` endpoint:

 ```bash